 FEdA: Researching and preserving biodiversity in Germany

-The rapidly progressing loss of biodiversity is one of the greatest challenges of our time.
-Previous national and international intervention efforts have been largely ineffective.
+The rapid loss of biodiversity is one of the greatest challenges of our time.
+Previous national and international intervention efforts to mitigate the decline of species and ecosystems diversity have been largely ineffective.

 1. Develop innovative technologies and methods to improve and boost the efficiency of biodiversity monitoring,